 UK AID Match benefiting organisations

-Our MM Model policy influence on the genesis of UK Aid Match has spawned more than £300m of funding for trusted charities impacting over 100 million lives across the globe.
+Our MM Model policy influence on the genesis of UK Aid Match has spawned more than £500m of funding for trusted charities impacting over 100 million lives across the globe.
 We can see the impact that the DFID’s UK Aid Match scheme has directly made to the beneficiaries who were supported by the participating organisations that received the matched funding.
-Below is a breakdown of the NGOs which received funding and the human impact this has made across the globe.
+Below is a breakdown of the NGOs which received funding for the period from 2011 -2015 only, so as to illustrate the scale and scope of these government matching programmes.

 What elevates our civilisation is how we treat others – it’s about our values and it’s about who we are and how we connect with our counterparts on the other side of the world.
 How we respect others and how we respect our planet is at the heart of the philosophy behind the largest social movement in history – over 2 million organisations that are committed to social and environmental justice.
 These are the real heroes who are striving to achieve change.